CIS-4560-Team-2/Hive-on-Yelp/README.md

 This directory holds all the final output files.

 ### Codes
 This directory contains all the final codes in one place.
+Please replace UNAME with appropriate username.

 ### drafts
 This directory contains all the previous versions and ongoing works